ionic-team/stencil-site/docs/introduction/upgrading-to-stencil-four.md

 ## Additional Packages

-In order to guarantee that other `@stencil/` packages will continue to function as expected, it's recommended that a project that uses any of the packages listed below updates to the listed minimum package version.
+To ensure the proper functioning of other `@stencil/` packages, it is advisable for projects utilizing any of the packages mentioned below to upgrade to the minimum package version specified.

 | Package                          | Minimum Package Version                                                                                                  | GitHub                                                            | Documentation                                               |
 |----------------------------------|--------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|-------------------------------------------------------------|